FrostyX/frostyx.github.io/_drafts/copr-user-ssh.md

 resubmit a build with enabled SSH access to the builder, specify your [public SSH][ssh-keys] key, and then connect as root.
 No bureaucracy, no special permissions, and no prerequisites.
 As far as I know, this is an unprecedented feature in the build-system world.

-Please correct me if I am wrong and there are any other build systems that allow this.
+Please let us know your thoughts once you try it.

 ## How it works

 Submit a build [any way you want][build-source-types] and wait until it finishes.
-It doesn't matter if it fails or succeeds.
+It doesn't matter whether it fails or succeeds.
 If something went wrong and it requires debugging within the Copr infrastructure, click the `Resubmit and allow SSH` button.